pranjals149/100-Days-Of-Code/README.md

 Day 73 : Improved my portfolio site.

-Day 74 : Took a break from coding, started preapring for end sems and revised concepts of Data Communication and Computer Networks.
+Day 74 : Took a break from coding, started preparing for end sems and revised concepts of Data Communication and Computer Networks.